Dialogs

 <div>

 {/* Use the dialog wrapper here.
-It will automatically show or hide its children - your dialog */}
+It will automatically include the actual dialog and show your dialog.

 </div>